Overcoming Imposter Syndrome

 A four-week online course offering a truly transformational professional learning and development experience.

-Working with like-minded and like-hearted women in a safe, supportive and courageous environment, we will explore - and overcome - that most pervasive and debilitating phenomenon impacting so many women in the modern workplace: Imposter Syndrome.
+Working with like-minded and like-hearted men and women in a safe, supportive and courageous environment, we will explore - and share ways of overcoming - the pervasive, debilitating and costly phenomenon: Imposter Syndrome.

 What is Imposter Syndrome?